 Remember the prior situation where someone parked in your space?
 There isn’t much you can do if someone parks in your space.
-Your landlord and property manager however, can assist in setting up temporary parking, obtaining the clearance of your spot, and locating the culprit.
+Your landlord and property manager, however, can assist in setting up temporary parking, obtaining clearance for your spot, and locating the culprit.

 Even though parking is usually paid for, you aren’t always free to park as you want.
 Depending on the type of vehicle parked, several communities have restrictions on parking (usually recreation vehicles).
 They might even impose time limits on how long a car can stay in one place.

 Apartment Parking Rules

 It might be difficult to park in an apartment complex while still adhering to the restrictions.
 Unfortunately, breaking apartment parking regulations might have negative effects.
 To prevent any unwanted effects, it’s crucial to be aware of the potential consequences of parking infractions.

 Fines are one of the most frequent consequences of parking infractions.
 The fine amount may vary based on the type of offense, but if the violations persist, the fines can rack up rapidly.
 To prevent any further costs or penalties, it is imperative to pay any fines as soon as possible.

 It’s crucial to comprehend and strictly abide by the parking regulations in your apartment building if you want to prevent parking tickets and the repercussions that come with them.
 Never be afraid to ask the management organization for clarification if you have questions regarding a certain rule.

 Do some research before starting your apartment search to ascertain your needs and the parking scenario that best meets them.
 Fortunately, after you’ve identified your requirements, Apartment List can help you focus your search on apartments that can satisfy them.